francesco-kriegel/conexp-fx/README.md

 In case you do not want to run the software within your browser, there is also the option of downloading the latest release for your platform, either from this GitHub repository, or from the download site at (http://lat.inf.tu-dresden.de/~francesco/conexp-fx/download.html)

-The source code Concept Explorer FX can be used in at least three ways.
+The source code of Concept Explorer FX can be used in at least three ways.
 1. Add it as a Maven dependency to your Java project.
 2. Start the graphical user interface (class `conexp.fx.gui.ConExpFX`).
 3. Use the command line interface (class `conexp.fx.cli.CLI`).